VSCO girl: Clothing

-VSCO girls often wear oversized T-shirts, sweatshirts or sweaters that are sometimes long enough to cover their shorts.
+VSCO girls often wear oversized T-shirts, hoodies, sweatshirts, or sweaters that are sometimes long enough to cover their shorts.
 Though VSCO girls are primarily associated with wearing shorts, such as Nike track shorts or cycling shorts, some also wear capri and ankle length leggings many times with socks over the leggings, T-shirt dresses, denim skirts, dresses and skirts with tights or leggings in cooler weather, shortalls, and "mom jeans" with t-shirts, sweaters, sweatshirts, tucked in and a belt worn as part of their style.
 Nike socks are popular in many different colors.

-Shoes popular with VSCO girls include Birkenstocks, Vans and other white sneakers and ballet flats.
-They often decorate crocs with charms.
+Shoes popular with VSCO girls include Birkenstocks, Vans, Keds, other white sneakers, and ballet flats.
+They often decorate Crocs with charms.
 Black and white checkered slip-on Vans are also popular.
 The "ugly shoe trend" popularized many of these styles.

 Accessories

 VSCO outfits will often include scrunchies on the wrist and Pura Vida bracelets or similar handmade friendship bracelets.
 Puka shell chokers are another popular accessory.

 Hydro Flask water bottles, often decorated with sea turtle conservation-themed stickers, are popular among VSCO girls.
 These bottles are often paired with reusable straws.

 VSCO girls often use instant cameras and Fjällräven backpacks.